A. Gates open to the festival site at 12.00 noon. The car park will open approximately an hour before.

 Q Where is the best position to see everything on site?

 A. All members of the audience will be able to see the stage from any position on site, and there will also be a big screen displaying a closer view of the performers on stage.
-Although you will be able to hear the concert clearly within the audience arena, for the best sound please stay inside the area marked by white flags.

 Q Can I bring food and drink, and are there any refreshments provided on site?